Routing

 Router directives

-In the Stackblitz, try navigating to components by replacing the URL in the address bar.
-As you can see, besides the NavbarComponent, no other component is displayed even though we have just defined routes in the AppRoutingModule.
+In Stackblitz, try navigating to components by replacing the URL in the address bar.
+As you can see, besides the NavbarComponent, no other component is displayed even though we have just defined routes in the app.routes.ts.
 That is because we have not yet told Angular where those components should be inserted in the DOM.

 router-outlet